 - Earth and Man National Museum (www.earthandman.org)

 If you are a geeky traveler who loves riddles and puzzles, then head to one of the 50+ escape rooms in Sofia.
-First, it’s warmer inside than outside, and second, it’s really fun.
+First of all, it’s warmer than outside, and second of all – it’s really fun.
 If you haven’t been to an escape room before, you will really love it.
 The adrenaline rush is unbelievable.
-I recommend the following 3 escape rooms in Sofia and you can read more about each one of them by clicking on the link:
+I recommend the following escape rooms in Sofia and you can read more about each one of them by clicking on the link:

 - Game Castle – The Collector – the best escape room we visited so far, in combination with board and social games after the room challenge.